 Presents drama as a major literary form, through reading, discussing and writing about a representative selection of English and American plays as well as plays in translation.
 A variety of genres and time periods are studied.
 Written texts are supplemented by filmed adaptations and/or live performances.
-Prerequisite: A grade of "C" or better in ENGL110M or equivalent, or permission of the instructor.
+Prerequisite: ENGL109M or ENGL110M.
 (Fulfills English or Humanities requirement)